ibm-cloud-docs/watsonxdata/spk_cpp_intro.md

    * The header option should be true.
 And now we only support DatasourceV1, i.e., user should set spark.sql.sources.useV1SourceList=csv.
 User defined read option is not supported, which will make CSV read fall back to vanilla Spark in most case.
 CSV read will also fall back to vanilla Spark and log warning when user specifies schema is different with file schema.

-   * For more detailed info on Gluten limitations, please refer to: https://github.com/apache/incubator-gluten/blob/main/docs/velox-backend-limitations.md
+   * For more detailed info on Gluten limitations, see [Limitation](https://github.com/apache/incubator-gluten/blob/main/docs/velox-backend-limitations.md).